Central bank: Banking supervision and other activities

-Independence
+Public communication

+Central banks have increasingly engaged in public communication to ensure accountability, build trust, and manage inflation expectations.
+Various aspects of central bank communication are also analyzed, including textual content through text mining techniques, facial expressions during press conferences, vocal characteristics, and the clarity and readability of monetary policy announcements.

+Central bank governance and independence

 Numerous governments have opted to make central banks independent.
 The economic logic behind central bank independence is that when governments delegate monetary policy to an independent central bank (with an anti-inflationary purpose) and away from elected politicians, monetary policy will not reflect the interests of the politicians.
 When governments control monetary policy, politicians may be tempted to boost economic activity in advance of an election to the detriment of the long-term health of the economy and the country.
 As a consequence, financial markets may not consider future commitments to low inflation to be credible when monetary policy is in the hands of elected officials, which increases the risk of capital flight.
 An alternative to central bank independence is to have fixed exchange rate regimes.